eveng228/eveng228.github.io/_tabs/about.md

 Hi, I'm Ben Gaunt 👋

-This blog is where I share notes, thoughts, and updates on tech, networking, home lab experiments, and anything else I’m geeking out on.
+This blog is where I share notes, thoughts, and updates on design & technology, art, music and anything else I’m working out on.

 More to come soon — thanks for visiting!